marcmajcher/stemprov-11ty/src/about/cv.md

 ### Teaching Assistant

-2019		Public Relations Techniques, The University of Texas 2018		Advertising and Integrated Brand Promotion, The University of Texas 2015		Scientific Inquiry Across the Disciplines, The University of Texas
+2023		International Advertising, The University of Texas 2023		Entrepreneurial Communication, The University of Texas 2019		Public Relations Techniques, The University of Texas 2018		Advertising and Integrated Brand Promotion, The University of Texas 2015		Scientific Inquiry Across the Disciplines, The University of Texas